core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Example 2

-In the example shown in {{fig-example-proxy-server}}, message exchanges are protected with OSCORE over the following legs.
+In the example shown in {{fig-example-proxy-server}}, message exchanges are protected with OSCORE as follows.

 * End-to-end between the client and the server, using the OSCORE Security Context CTX_C_S.
 The client uses the OSCORE Sender ID 0x5f when using OSCORE with the server.